juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

    |                ^^^^^^^ value used here after move
 </pre>

-We can fix this by re-assigning to builder each time a builder method is called:
+Aha, this is because each builder method is taking ownership of `self` and the return is relinquishing ownership back to the caller.
+We can make the compiler happy by re-assigning to builder each time a builder method is called, so that the owner is not dropped prematurely:
 <pre>
 let mut builder = OutboundCallBuilder::new("tom", "jerry", "http://www.example.com");
 if (need_fallback) {